subhro1530/Veridic-HireSprint2023/README.md

 # Veridic-HireSprint2023

-This is a hackathon organised by Veridic Solutions.
-Topic is given in the Readme.md file.
+EV charging station
+Develop a backend API in any tech stack to create, read, update & delete EV battery stations in the city.